alecthibodeau/alecthibodeau/README.md

 ### What I also like doing

 I'm happy to craft design elements and website prototypes myself or collaborate directly with UX designers.
-Having recently taught Advanced UX/UI at the University of Massachusetts Dartmouth I'm continuing my explorations in software development.
+Having recently lectured at the University of Massachusetts Dartmouth I'm continuing my explorations in software development.
 Visit my portfolio site: [alect.me](https://alect.me).